PostgreSQL Joins

 ON Best_motorcycle.street_bikes_names = Sports_motorcycle.sports_bikes_names;

-If these records are the same, then the left join will create a new row, which is having the columns of both tables and will add the particular row to the result as we can see Row1 and Row2 in the above output.
+If these records are the same, then the left join will create a new row, which has the columns of both tables and will add the particular row to the result, as we can see Row1 and Row2 in the above output.

-Let’s suppose, if the values are not the same then the left join also generates a new row, which involves the columns from both tables and adds them to the outcome.
+Let’s suppose that if the values are not the same, then the left join also generates a new row, which involves the columns from both tables and adds them to the outcome.

 But it will fill the columns of the right table Sports_motorcycle with null as we can see Row3, Row4, and Row5 in the output.